A twin error gauge for Kaczmarz's iterations: Background theory

-\begin{proof} Let $\bR$ denote the reverse identity, i.e., the permutation matrix that reverses the ordering.
-We investigate what happens when we apply Kaczmarz's method to the system $\bR \bA \bx = \bR \bb$.
-Note first that $\bR^T = \bR = \bR^{-1}$, so that

-where pre- and post-multiplying by $\bR$ results in the flipping over of both the columns and the rows.
+\end{proposition} \begin{proof} Let $\bJ$ denote the reverse identity, i.e., the permutation matrix that reverses the ordering.
+We investigate what happens when we apply the cyclical down-sweep Kaczmarz's method to the system $\bJ \bA \bx = \bJ \bb$.
+Note first that $\bJ^T = \bJ = \bJ^{-1}$, so that $\bJ \bA \bA^T \bJ^T = \bJ \bA \bA^T \bJ $, where pre- and post-multiplying $\bA$ by $\bJ$ results in the flipping over of both the columns and the rows respectively.
 From this, we see that

 since flipping over both columns and rows of a diagonal matrix yields a diagonal matrix with the entries reversed.
 Here, $\widetilde{\bD}$ is the up-sweep analogue of $\bD$.
-Next, it may be checked that the strictly lower triangular part of some matrix $\bR \bM \bR$ is the strictly {\em upper} triangular part of $\bM$, flipped over both columns and rows.
-Hence, the relation is exactly $\code{slt}(\bR \bM \bR) = \bR \, \code{sut}(\bM) \, \bR$, where \code{sut} takes the strictly upper triangular part.
+Next, it may be checked that the strictly lower triangular part of some matrix $\bJ \bM \bJ$ is the strictly {\em upper} triangular part of $\bM$, flipped over both columns and rows.
+Hence, the relation is exactly $\code{slt}(\bJ \bM \bJ) = \bJ \, \code{sut}(\bM) \, \bJ$, where \code{sut} takes the strictly upper triangular part.
 Applying this to the symmetric matrix $\bA \bA^T$, we obtain